-Geographic Resources Analysis Support System, commonly referred to as GRASS GIS, is a Geographic Information System (GIS) technology built for vector and raster geospatial data management, geoprocessing, spatial modelling and visualization.
+GRASS, Geographic Resources Analysis Support System, is a powerful computational engine for vector and raster data management, geoprocessing, spatial modelling and visualization.

 Some selected relevant features are:

-GRASS GIS capabilities are significantly increased by an impressive
+GRASS capabilities are significantly increased by an impressive

 list of extensions or addons.
 These modules are contributed by users